 Flashbacks.
 Avoiding public places.
 Hiding in the closet.
 Jumping at sounds.
 Nightmares.
 Waking up shaking or screaming.
 Yelling at loved ones for no reason.
 Feelings of fear, anxiety, shame, rage.
 These are some common symptoms of PTSD.
 (Childhood trauma can manifest itself a bit differently.)
 There may also be depression, numbness, lack of ability to focus or concentrate and many similar symptoms.
 People feel unreal, the world feels unreal.
-But still, I’ll say that PTSD is not exactly an illness.
+These are painful things, bad things.
+But still, I’ll say that PTSD is not (exactly) an illness.
 It’s not quite that simple.

 How can anyone say that, especially when PTSD sometimes requires hospitalization?
 Well, let me explain.
 It starts with an understanding.
 We are creatures with bodies and our brains are part of our bodies.
 When bodies are injured, they immediately do several things.
 First, they marshal protective resources.
 If you are cut, the blood begins to clot.
 The body may withdraw bloodflow back to your core (this is the physical reaction called shock).
 Next comes inflammation—the body sends white blood cells to the site to fight any infection that may have intruded.
 Finally, over the next few days or weeks, many restorative healing processes reconstitute the skin, the flesh and the blood vessels in the injured area.
 Protection, then healing.
 It’s what bodies do.